The American Academy Online High School - Team Members

 Rebekah received a B.A. in Classics from Brigham Young University, an M.S. in Instructional Design and Technology from Utah State University, and an M.A. in Classical Philology from the University of Colorado-Boulder.
 [TOP]

-Andy has primary responsibility for TAA’s program delivery to its partner school districts.
+Andy has primary responsibility for TAA’s program delivery and operations.
 Prior to joining TAA in 2010, Andy spent two decades understanding, delivering and consistently improving customer experiences in a variety of sectors.
 As a marketer, project manager and systems creator, Andy's expertise has been an integral part of the success of companies that have appeared on Inc. Magazine's fastest growing company rankings and have been honored with PSMJ's Circle of Excellence award for best managed companies.

 Prior to joining The American Academy, Andy was chief operations officer of Jack Johnson Company, a multidisciplinary professional services firm in Park City, Utah.
 Additionally, Andy was the founder and president of Mountain Eye Creative, a marketing and graphic design firm catering to the professional services industry.
 Andy received his M.B.A. from the University of Utah and a Bachelor of Civil and Environmental Engineering from Vanderbilt University.
 [TOP]

 Mike Dodd, Director